youshido-php/GraphQL/README.md

 ## Building your schema

 It's always a good idea to give your heads up about any possible errors as soon as possible, better on the development stage.
-For this purpose specifically we made a lot of Abstract classes that will force you to implement the right methods to reduce amount of errors or, if you're lucky enough – to have none of them.
+For this purpose specifically we made a lot of Abstract classes that will force you to implement the right methods to reduce amount of errors or if you're lucky enough – to have no errors at all.

+### Abstract type classes
 If you want to implement a new type consider extending the following classes:
 * AbstractType
 * AbstractScalarType